A Cloud Solution for Resumes Takes the Top Prize at UTD’s Annual Big Idea Competition

 The University of Texas at Dallas’ Big Idea Competition, held by the Institute for Innovation and Entrepreneurship (IIE), gives students the opportunity to develop and pitch their most innovative business ideas.
 Launched in 2007, the BIC has quickly become one of North Texas’s largest university startup competitions.

 The BIC is one of a variety of programs and events that the Institute for Innovation and Entrepreneurship (IIE) offers for students, faculty, alumni and the community.
-Last year’s competition had over 250 applicants willing to pitch—one in three were women—and $115,000 given away to winning startup pitches.
+Last year’s competition had over 250 applicants willing to pitch—one in three were women—and $115,000 was given away to winning startup pitches.
 Over 1,200 people attended the 2018 Big Idea Competition.

-Last years BIC winner, Brian Hoang, came back this year to show how far he has come since the competition.
+Last year’s BIC winner, Brian Hoang, came back this year to show how far he has come since the competition.
 Hoang, CEO and co-founder of SurviVR, has raised over $100,000 in funding and has been awarded the 2018 Texas Business Hall of Fame scholarship.

 IDA is a platform for female entrepreneurs to connect to mentors, investors, and resources digitally.
 This increases the accessibility female founders have and makes the journey of growing or launching a business more direct and easier.
 [Photo: Courtesy UTD]